Te Arawa, Ngāti Awa

 Robyn Bargh founded Huia Publishers in 1991 with a vision of increasing the Māori voice in New Zealand literature.
 She retired from management of the company in 2014 but has continued her involvement as a director.
 In her role as Chair of the Māori Literature Trust, Robyn has continued to support the development of Māori writers.
 Robyn is also a member of the Victoria University Council, a director of Te Puia – the Māori Arts and Crafts Institute, Deputy Chair of Te Rūnanga o Ngāti Kea Ngāti Tuarā and a trustee of the Herewahine Farms Trust.
 Robyn was made a Companion of the Order of New Zealand in 2012.

 Sir Hirini Moko Mead is a prominent Māori writer and commentator.
 Author of over 70 books, papers and articles, he was foundation professor of Māori Studies at Victoria University and was instrumental in establishing Te Whare Wānanga o Awanuiārangi in Whakatāne.
 A scholar of rare expertise in Māori language and culture, Hirini was made a Distinguished Companion of the New Zealand Order of Merit in 2007 for his services to Māori and to education.
 This was upgraded to a knighthood in 2009.

-We have been fortunate to have support of renown author Patricia Grace on our trust board for many years.
-In 2017 Patricia retired from her service.
+We have been fortunate to have the support of renowned author Patricia Grace on our trust board for many years.
+In 2017, Patricia retired from her service.